RobWar-code/AICode/README.md

 normal processing is resumed from that best set number.
 The display is reset to general mode.

+##### Seed Rule Programs

+As rules are completed, rule by rule, the highest scoring entity that reaches the threshold is recorded in the database and in the rulesets object.
+A user interface is provided to allow these programs to be selected and viewed using the Seed Program interface.

 ## Test Scripts

 For isolated function testing the test scripts are in the src/tests folder